Skip to main content

 • Or mail to: Office of the Prosecutor, International Criminal Court, Post Office Box 19519, 2500 CM The Hague, The Netherlands.

-• Include a cover letter summarizing submission contents.
+• Include a cover letter summarising submission contents.

 *UN Mechanisms*